 Review the supported upgrade paths and upgrade considerations and perform the preliminary upgrade steps, such as shutting down the BMC Server Automation environment and backing up the installation directories for all Application Servers and PXE servers.
 In addition, prepare your database for the upgrade.

-If your id.pem certificate was created with a key size of 1024 bits (or less), you will need to regenerate it with a higher key size (2048 or higher).
-This is due to a change in the FIPS requirement for minimum key length (now 2048 bits).
+If your certificates (id.pem, bladelogic.keystore) were created with a key size of 1024 bits (or less), you will need to regenerate them with a higher key size (2048 or higher).
+This is due to java 8 limitations.

 Run the configurator utility to perform the following tasks:

-The configurator utility must be run on each and every Application Server and PXE server to copy the data from blasadmin into the database, before proceeding with the upgrade procedure.
+The configurator must be run on on each and every Application Server and PXE server, before proceeding with the upgrade procedure.

 |Migrating the database and persisting configuration data to the database|